Ogundipejeremiah/Pizza-sales-analysis/README.md

 ### Exploratory Data Analysis (EDA)
 EDA involved exploring the company's workforce to answer various questions, such as;

+1. Revenue Trends: What are the trends in total revenue over time, and what factors (such as order values or sales volume) drive revenue?
+2. Order Insights: What is the average order value (AOV), how many pizzas are ordered on average per order, and how does this vary by time of day?
+3. Sales Trends: How do total orders and revenue fluctuate by hour and day, and how can this inform resource allocation and staffing?
+4. Category Performance: What percentage of sales comes from each pizza category (Veg, Non-Veg, Specialty), and how can this guide inventory and marketing?
+5. Best and Worst Sellers: Which pizzas are the top 5 best-sellers and bottom 5 worst-sellers in each category, and how can this inform menu adjustments?

 ### Data analysis

 Includes some codes/features worked with